khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 Most MCP content stops at the big idea: a standard way to connect AI tools to external systems.
 That is useful, but it does not help much when you are sitting in a Python project wondering what to build first.
 This guide takes the practical route.
 If you want to understand **Model Context Protocol Python** well enough to ship something, the best starting point is a small server that exposes one tool, one resource, and one clear use case.

 That angle has strong search intent right now because developers are moving past generic "AI agents" experiments and asking a narrower question: how do I connect models to real files, APIs, and business logic without inventing a custom glue layer every time?
+If you are still building your first agent, start with our guide on [Building AI Agents with Python](/posts/Building-AI-Agents-with-Python/).

 ## Why This Topic Is Trending Now